julp/haytni/README.md

     |> Haytni.validate_create_registration()
   end

-  # called when a user try to edit its own account (logic is completely different)
+  # called when a user try to edit its own account (logic is completely different from registration)
   def update_registration_changeset(%__MODULE__{} = struct, params) do
     struct
     |> cast(params, ~W[email password current_password]a)